Skip to Main Content

 General Policies and Procedures

 These policies prohibit retaliation for reporting or opposing harassment or discriminatory behavior.
-In addition, during any investigation or disciplinary process, if any person or third-party acting on his/her behalf attempts to contact another participant in the process to harass, intimidate, threaten or coerce that individual in any way, Guttman reserves the right to bring disciplinary action against both individuals.
+In addition, during the course of any investigation or disciplinary process, if any person or third party acting on his/her behalf attempts to contact another participant in the process so as to harass, intimidate, threaten, or coerce that individual in any way, Guttman reserves the right to bring disciplinary action against both individuals.
 Such conduct by any member of the Guttman community will not be tolerated.

-The following person has been designated at Stella and Charles Guttman Community College to handle inquiries and complaints relating to CUNY’s Policy on Equal Opportunity and Nondiscrimination as well as CUNY’s Policy on Sexual Misconduct:
+The following persons have been designated at Stella and Charles Guttman Community College to handle inquiries and complaints relating to CUNY’s Policy on Equal Opportunity and Nondiscrimination as well as CUNY’s Policy on Sex-Based Misconduct:

 Room 706B